-For financial planning clients, HTK periodically reviews financial plans to provide assurance that the services provided are in line with the agreement, parameters and services selected by each client.
-For RPCS clients, HTK periodically reviews the retirement plan analysis reports produced by Advisers.
-HTK also periodically reviews TPAM accounts to monitor and confirm the TPAM and its managers remain within expected investment styles and the account is in agreement with the client's current investment objectives and financial goals.
+HTK also periodically reviews Co-Advisory or Wrap Fee Program TPAM accounts to monitor and confirm the TPAM and its managers remain within expected investment styles and the account is in agreement with the client's current investment objectives and financial goals.
 Clients should also refer to TPAM's disclosure documents for information about the review of accounts.
+In Promoter relationships, HTK nor its Advisers provide any monitoring of referred assets or accounts.
 HTK supervisory personnel review client accounts and advisory services to identify situations that warrant a more detailed review or specific action on behalf of a portfolio or client.
-Such reviews, include, but are not necessarily limited to suitability, fees, investment results, etc.
+Such reviews, include, but are not necessarily limited to suitability, fees, investment results, etc. For financial planning clients, HTK periodically reviews financial plans to provide assurance that the services provided are in line with the agreement, parameters and services selected by each client.
+For RPCS clients, HTK periodically reviews the retirement plan analysis reports produced by Advisers.